Geodan/pg2b3dm/README.md

 bool[], smallint[], int[], bigint[], real[], numeric[][], double precision[] and varchar[]

+Arrays can be of fixed length or not.

-When the type is numeric[]/numeric[][], it is checked if all the items contain 3 or 16 values.
+When the type is numeric[]/numeric[][], it is checked if all the items contain 3 (vector3) or 16 values (mat4) .
 If so, the vec3 or mat4 type is used.

 When other types are used, there will be a exception.